zahrag/BIOSCAN-5M/BIOSCAN_metadata/README.md

 BIOSCAN-5M metadata file.

 ###### <h3> Metadata file
-Accessing multiple types of the metadata file of the BIOSCAN-5M dataset is facilitated by the following directory structure used to organize the dataset images:
+Accessing multiple types of the metadata file of the BIOSCAN-5M dataset is facilitated by the following directory structure used to organize the dataset metadata:

 ```plaintext
 bioscan5m/metadata/[type]/BIOSCAN_5M_Insect_Dataset_metadata.[type_extension]